lambda-dom/trisagion/docs/readme.md

 In the previous section [Coproducts](#a-3-3-coproducts) we derived a parser for coproduct types by assuming a format consisting of a prefix tag and then dispatch on the tag to call the appropriate parser.
 This format is natural for binary format parsers, but for text parsers (essentially, language parsers) often something else is needed and that something else is _choice_.

-Getting back to our coproduct type
+Getting back to the coproduct type

 ```haskell
 data T a_0 ... a_n